Introduction

 Learn about different status configurations for FlowWright.

-The status UI displays various configuration information for FlowWright, such as version information, licensing, settings, and upgrades.
-Each menu item renders status information.
+The Status UI displays configuration information for FlowWright, including version, licensing, settings, and upgrade details.
+Each menu item displays status information.

-Click the respective buttons to view the FlowWright version number, access version history, upgrade information, and instructions.
+Select the “Information - Version” menu to view the FlowWright version number, version history, upgrade information, and instructions.

 Click on the "View Version History" button to learn about past versions of FlowWright.

-You can view the tenant name, ID, APP URI, and REST API URI details here.
-The tenant name is also displayed in the user information area.
+You can view the tenant name, ID, APP URI, and REST API URI here.
+The tenant name is also shown in the user information area.

 Culture and Timezone Information

-This displays the culture setting used by the application's back end, user interface, and engines.
-Based on the culture selection, the UI will also display the date/time according to the culture formation.
+This shows the culture setting used by the application's back end, user interface, and engines.
+Based on the selected culture, the UI will also display the date and time in that culture's format.

-The user may change the application's culture according to their respective region.
-The user should log in to the application again for changes.
+The user may change the application's culture to match their region.
+The user must log in to the application again to apply the changes.

-The user may change the time zone according to their respective region.
-The changes will take effect after the user logs in to the application again.
+The user may change the time zone to match their region.
+The changes will take effect after the user logs back into the application.

-Displays database connection string used.
-FlowWright's standard database runs on Microsoft SQL Server, and FlowWright also supports Microsoft Azure DB for cloud environments.
+Displays the database connection string used.
+FlowWright's standard database runs on Microsoft SQL Server and supports Microsoft Azure SQL Database for cloud environments.

 It displays the engine services and their statuses.
-FlowWright is powered by six high-performance engines.
+FlowWright is powered by eight high-performance engines.

-Note: Engine runtime data are in ISO + UTC format.
+Note: Engine runtime data is in ISO + UTC format.

 What's this cache for?

-To improve the application's performance, FlowWright caches some of the configuration information.
-Any changes to the configuration are automatically cleared, and the cache is rebuilt.
-The contents of the cache can be downloaded or removed using the buttons.
+To improve the application's performance, FlowWright caches specific configuration information.
+Any configuration changes automatically clear the cache, which is then rebuilt.
+The cache contents can be downloaded or removed using the buttons.

 How often should we clear the cache?

-We advise against clearing the cache unless required—for example, when the process step does not reflect the new changes updated through the patch release.
+We advise against clearing the cache unless required—for example, when the process step does not reflect the changes introduced by the patch release.

 Are there any performance issues on the user side?

 The settings cache is used when the application runs for the first time.
-As such, there are no performance issues on the user's side.
+As a result, there are no performance issues on the user's side.

-The request queue displays a summary graph based on the status of engine alerts.
+The process request queue displays a graph of engine alert status.

 Click on “View Engine Alerts” to display a list of engine alerts: